Academic Evaluation Services: Background

 Founded in 2005, AES was created with a focus on foreign credential evaluations, international admissions, foreign student advising, university placement, and translations.
 AES is based in the United States, with its headquarters in Tampa, Florida.
 There are two receiving offices in New York City and Houston, Texas.
 The company provides services to clients all over the world in need of international credential evaluations for academic studies, employment, immigration, military and professional licensing.
 AES works with universities and institutions throughout the United States.

+Credential evaluators such as AES determine the U.S. equivalency of foreign qualifications through document-by-document or course-by-course evaluations.
+U.S. Citizenship and Immigration Services officers, who are not academic specialists, may rely on such evaluations when adjudicating cases that involve foreign degrees.

-In recent years, the economic impact of international students on the U.S. economy is estimated to be $18.8 billion.
-The most recent increase in international students attending U.S. institutions represents the largest percentage increase in over 30 years and is only expected to grow.
-AES facilitates the fast and accurate evaluation of educational equivalencies that U.S. academic institutions, employers, and professional licensing boards, immigration services, and military rely on.
+International students have a substantial economic impact on the United States.
+NAFSA estimated their contribution at $18.8 billion for the 2009–2010 academic year, and at about $43.8 billion for the 2023–2024 academic year, when international students were reported to support more than 378,000 jobs.
+AES facilitates the evaluation of educational equivalencies that U.S. academic institutions, employers, professional licensing boards, immigration services, and the military rely on.

 The mission of AES is to provide academic evaluation and translation services to foreign educated individuals so they may further their education and professional careers in the United States.
-Individuals who completed their education outside of the U.S. must have their credentials evaluated and put into the U.S. academic equivalents so they can be recognized by U.S. educational institutions, employers, licensing and professional boards, immigration and military.
+Individuals who completed their education outside of the U.S. must have their credentials evaluated into U.S. academic equivalents so they can be recognized by U.S. educational institutions, employers, licensing and professional boards, immigration authorities, and the military.
 AES conducts thousands of evaluations annually for individuals from countries worldwide.